developerhelpline/ionic-paypal-integration/README.md

 # Ionic 4 PayPal Payment Integration — for Apps
-Ionic 4 with Paypal integration.
-App
+Ionic 4 with Paypal integration

 ### Table of Contents
 - What is Paypal?